 Standing water under your house is often a cause for concern.
 The cause could be a leaking pipe, cracks in the foundation, a high water table, or issues with foundation vents.
 Typically, you want to ensure that rainwater is not pooling under your house or building near the foundation.

 Besides the water or moisture accumulating under your house, especially in the crawl space, you should also look out for clicking or popping sounds coming from the walls and floors, water stains on walls or ceilings, or a musty smell coming from inside the walls of your home.
-If you notice any of these, call your plumber immediately.
+If you notice any of these, book a London handyman immediately.

 5. Pay Attention to Your Roof